Bradwell Reading Room Trust - a brief history

 Following the construction of the new school at Homefield Avenue in 1962, the voluntary use as a library was expanded.
 However, not all the building was used, and for a time a Baby Care Clinic was introduced.
 In 1965, a partnership of local doctors were allowed to sub-divide the main room to provide a surgery and waiting room.
 The Surgery and the Library provided the main income from the building for that period.
 With the construction of purpose-built surgeries in the village, the doctors’ lease on part of the Reading Room terminated in January 1982.
 Between 1982 and 2003, the Reading Room was leased to the Norfolk County Council for use as a County Library.
 That facility was closed in April 2003, and, following an outburst of anger from local people, and the establishment in May 2003 of a 'Steering Group' to seek to re-establish some kind of local library facility, the building was re-opened by Bradwell Parish Council, in conjunction with Bradwell Reading Room Trust, in October of that year, as 'Bradwell Community Library'.

 The new facility was officially opened by popular local author Louis de Bernieres in November 2003.
-In April 2005 the Reading Room Trust took over the responsibility for the running of Bradwell Community Library.'
+In April 2005 the Reading Room Trust took over the responsibility for the running of Bradwell Community Library. and between 2005 and 2006 an extension was built, towards which local building company D M King Ltd. made a substantial contribution.'